davidegaleoneit/IED-2021-boilerplate/README.md

 Run a local server by typing `npm run start` in the terminal

-Open the browser ad http://localhost:8080/
+Checkout the result at http://localhost:8080/

 ### NOW YOU CAN CODE